rbenrax/upyOS/README.md

 The target is to get a common modular base to use stand alone microcontroller, avoiding monolithics programs, reuse modules and fun using it.

-Secreenshot of developping in a ESP32 mcu with upyOS + Visual Studio Code + (rclone or CurlFtpFS) and telnet remote, without the need to constantly restart the mcu, also possible locally:
+Secreenshot of developping in a ESP32 mcu with upyOS + Visual Studio Code + (rclone or CurlFtpFS) and telnet, remotely, and without the need to constantly restart the mcu, also possible locally:

 ![upyos01](media/upyos_07.png )